jerryawade/blive_replay/user_manual.md

 ## Introduction

 BLIVE RePlay is a comprehensive video recording and streaming system designed for Bethany Church.
-It facilitates live streaming, video recording management, intelligent scheduling, and now includes thumbnail generation and management features.
+It facilitates live streaming, video recording management, intelligent scheduling, and now includes the new System Stats feature to monitor system performance.

 ## Admin Guide